Midwest Roybal Center Pilot Grants

 The Midwest Roybal Center for Health Promotion and Translation holds two pilot grant competitions each year for UIC researchers whose studies aim to improve the health of older adults.

-The Midwest Roybal Center is now accepting applications for the 2020–2021 funding period.
-Applications are due to Roxanne Dakers, MPH, no later than Friday, Feb.
-21, 2020.
+The Midwest Roybal Center is now accepting applications for the 2022–2023 funding period.
+Letters of Intent are due by Friday, April 8, 2022.
+Applications are due to Andrew Demott, MPH, firstname.lastname@example.org, no later than Friday, April 15, 2022.

 Restricted to UIC doctoral candidates, this competition supports studies of health promotion (physical activity, mobility, and cognition); factors that enhance motivation for behavior change; and factors that promote the translation of evidenced based programs into activities that are sustainable at the community level.